anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - For the node's profile to qualify as high-performance, it must be possible to enable Huge pages (2048KiB and 1048576KiB) within the Kubernetes Node OS, exposing schedulable resources `hugepages-2Mi` and `hugepages-1Gi`.
-     - infra.com.cfg.004 :cite:t:`refmodel` Chapter 5, section Virtual Compute
+     - infra.com.cfg.004 :cite:t:`refmodel_ra2` Chapter 5, section Virtual Compute
-     - :cite:t:`anuket-ri2` Chapter 3, section Introduction
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Introduction
    * - ra2.ch.002
      - SR-IOV capable NICs
      - For the node's profile to qualify as high-performance, the physical machines on which the Kubernetes Nodes run must be equipped with NICs that are SR-IOV-capable.
-     - e.cap.013 :cite:t:`refmodel` Chapter 4, section Exposed Performance Optimisation Capabilities
+     - e.cap.013 :cite:t:`refmodel_ra2` Chapter 4, section Exposed Performance Optimisation Capabilities
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.003
      - SR-IOV Virtual Functions
      - For the node's profile to qualify as high-performance, SR-IOV virtual functions (VFs) must be configured within the Kubernetes Node OS, as the SR-IOV Device Plugin does not manage the creation of these VFs.
-     - e.cap.013 :cite:t:`refmodel` Chapter 4, section Exposed Performance Optimisation Capabilities
+     - e.cap.013 :cite:t:`refmodel_ra2` Chapter 4, section Exposed Performance Optimisation Capabilities
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2_ra2` Chapter 4, section Installation on Bare Metal Infratructure
    * - ra2.ch.004
      - CPU Simultaneous Multi-Threading (SMT)
      - SMT must be enabled in the BIOS on the physical machine on which the Kubernetes Node runs.
-     - infra.hw.cpu.cfg.004 :cite:t:`refmodel` Chapter 5, section Compute Resources
+     - infra.hw.cpu.cfg.004 :cite:t:`refmodel_ra2` Chapter 5, section Compute Resources
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.005
      - CPU Allocation Ratio - VMs
      - For Kubernetes nodes running as Virtual Machines, the CPU allocation ratio between the vCPU and the physical CPU